United States Open (squash)

+The U.S. Open is an annual event that forms part of the World Series for both the Professional Squash Association (PSA) and the Women's Squash Association (WSA), and is organized by US Squash, the national governing body for squash in the United States.

-The U.S. Open is the most prestigious squash tournament in the United States, and one of the most significant in the world.
-It is a major international display of supreme talent in the sport, and showcases the top players from around the world.
+It is the most prestigious squash tournament in the United States, and one of the most significant in the world.

 Since 2011 the U.S. Open squash championships have been held at Drexel University in Philadelphia, Pennsylvania.

-The event forms part of the World Series for both the Professional Squash Association (PSA) and the Women's Squash Association (WSA), and is organized by the national governing body for squash in the United States, U.S. Squash.

 The championship was inaugurated in 1954 as an opportunity for professionals and amateurs to compete against each other.
 Prior to the mid-1980s, the tournament was held using the hardball squash format (a North American version of squash, which uses a smaller court and a faster-moving ball than the international "softball" version).
 In 1966, the championship merged with the Canadian Open and became the North American Open.
 The North American Open continued to use the hardball format and came to establish itself as the most prestigious event in the hardball game.
 In 1985, the United States Open was reinstituted as a "softball" squash event using the international format.
 A separate North American Open competition has continued to run as a hardball event.